 - The Nasuverse is filled with nearly every mythological being you could possibly think of, plus a few more.
 Vampires, werewolves, two different types of ghosts, demons, unicorns, so many more monsters, gods and of course, the incredibly complicated Functional Magic.
 Fate/stay night has the Holy Grail War, with the Masters summoning Servants that are based on heroes that actually existed there except for Fake Assassin.

 - Some Servants take this even a step farther with their Noble Phantasms.
 A Noble Phantasm is the embodiment of the Servant's fame as an ability or weapon, i.e. the heroic spirit of King Arthur has Excalibur as a Noble Phantasm.
 Since these are born from the Servant's fame, they aren't limited to things the Servant actually did/had in life.
 For example, Vlad the Impaler was not actually a vampire but due to the fame of Dracula he has a Noble Phantasm that grants vampiric powers.
+Likewise, the Berserker in Fate/Zero has several conceptual Noble Phantasms that grant him abilities such as forming illusions and creating improvised weapons, which he never held in life but are derivatives from various myths about Sir Lancelot.

 - Myths and superstitions in Tales of the Questor tend to be problematic after a few too many generations.
 Some of them end up being accurate, but for each one that actually is, you've got a few dozen that are corrupted from translation issues or pure age, and hundreds that are plain false or started up from illogical premises.
 It's also a rule for the setting that no one can see the future, so prophecy tends to always be wrong.